 Maharishi Ayurveda® recommends fresh preparation of freshly harvested organic food that is not genetically modified.
 Meat, processed foods, caffeine and alcohol should be avoided to the extent possible and only consumed in small amounts.

-To supplement healthy nutrition, you can use herbal mixtures produced according to traditional ayurvedic recipes as food supplements, particularly if they have antioxidant or anti-inflammatory properties.
+To supplement healthy nutrition, you can use herbal mixtures produced according to traditional ayurvedic recipes as food supplements.
 In addition, Maharishi Ayurveda® knows of an entire series of rasayanas that are geared towards specific groups, such as those for children, students, women and men.
 Dr. Schneider’s preferred rasayana for all dosha types is Amrit Kalash.

 We wish you a sense of enjoyment and accomplishment in response to these ayurvedic recommendations.
 We hope that they will help you to remain fit and healthy for a long time to come!